Good Smile Company: Corporate history

-Primary products
+Products lines

 Good Smile Company sells a variety of products with a focus on PVC character figurines.
-Most products are based on anime, manga or video game characters that are popular within Japan.
-They have products based on American movies and comics popular in the West such as Star Wars and characters from Marvel Comics.
+Most products are based on the characters of Japanese anime, manga, video games or American movies, video games and comics.
 Popular series included in companies product line-up include Hatsune Miku, Black Rock Shooter products, Puella Magi Madoka Magica products, as well as characters from Nintendo games.
 They are most well known for: